 What is an ROE and why does it matter to employers?

-A Record of Employment (ROE) is a specific form that must be filled out by an employer and filed with Service Canada for any employee with insurable earnings who has a lapse in their income.
+A Record of Employment (ROE) is a specific form used by employers to report interruptions of insurable earnings to Service Canada.
 An ROE is one of the most important employment documents as it determines whether an employee qualifies for Employment Insurance (EI) benefits.

 Service Canada uses the ROE to determine if an employee is entitled to an Employment Insurance (EI) claim, the benefits’ duration, and the amount of compensation.
 The government also uses the ROE to ensure that no one misuses EI benefits or makes a false claim.
 Service Canada holds all ROE forms for 11 years.
 As such, all essential information must be accurate.